effector/effector/recipes/media-queries/README.md

 But how this could been used in react components? (actually, we’ll make more universal thing, which can be used in various ways)

-Effector can reacts on media queries changes and provide current query state as store
+Effector can reacts on media queries changes and provide current query _ as store

 <!--DOCUSAURUS_CODE_TABS-->